Stout

-Stout is a dark, top-fermented beer with a number of variations, including dry stout, oatmeal stout, milk stout, and imperial stout.
+Stout is a type of dark beer that is generally warm fermented, such as dry stout, oatmeal stout, milk stout and imperial stout.

-The first known use of the word stout for beer, in a document dated 1677 found in the Egerton Manuscripts, referred to its strength.
-The name porter was first used in 1721 to describe a dark brown beer.
-Because of the huge popularity of porters, brewers made them in a variety of strengths.
-The stronger beers, typically 7% or 8% alcohol by volume (ABV), were called "stout porters", so the history and development of stout and porter are intertwined, and the term stout has become firmly associated with dark beer, rather than just strong beer.
+The first known use of the word "stout" for beer is in a document dated 1677 in the Egerton Manuscripts, referring to its strength.
+Porters were brewed to a variety of strengths, with the stronger beers called "stout porters".
+The history and development of stout and porter are thus intertwined.

 History

 Porter originated in London, England in the early 1720s.
-The style quickly became popular in the city, especially with porters (hence its name): it had a strong flavour, took longer to spoil than other beers, was significantly cheaper than other beers, and was not easily affected by heat.
+The beer became popular in the city, especially with porters (hence its name): it had a strong flavour, took longer to spoil than other beers, was significantly cheaper than other beers, and was not easily affected by heat.
 Within a few decades, porter breweries in London had grown "beyond any previously known scale".
 Large volumes were exported to Ireland and by 1776 it was being brewed by Arthur Guinness at his St. James's Gate Brewery.
 In the 19th century, the beer gained its customary black colour through the use of black patent malt, and became stronger in flavour.

-Originally, the adjective stout meant "proud" or "brave", but later, after the 14th century, it took on the connotation of "strong".
+Originally the adjective stout meant "proud" or "brave", but after the 14th century it took on the connotation of "strong".
 The first known use of the word stout for beer was in a document dated 1677 found in the Egerton Manuscript, the sense being that a stout beer was a strong beer.
 The expression stout porter was applied during the 18th century to strong versions of porter.
 Stout still meant only "strong" and it could be related to any kind of beer, as long as it was strong: in the UK it was possible to find "stout pale ale", for example.
 Later, stout was eventually to be associated only with porter, becoming a synonym of dark beer.

 Because of the huge popularity of porters, brewers made them in a variety of strengths.
 The beers with higher gravities were called "Stout Porters".
 There is still division and debate on whether stouts should be a separate style from porter.
 Usually the only deciding factor is strength.

 "Nourishing" and sweet "milk" stouts became popular in Great Britain in the years following the First World War, though their popularity declined towards the end of the 20th century, apart from pockets of local interest such as in Glasgow with Sweetheart Stout.

-Beer writer Michael Jackson wrote about stouts and porters in the 1970s, but in the mid 1980s a survey by What’s Brewing found just 29 brewers in the UK and Channel Islands still making stout, most of them milk stouts.
+Beer writer Michael Jackson wrote about stouts and porters in the 1970s, but in the mid 1980s a survey by What's Brewing found just 29 brewers in the UK and Channel Islands still making stout, most of them milk stouts.
 In the 21st century, stout is making a comeback with a new generation of drinkers, thanks to new products from burgeoning craft and regional brewers.